Bone Health Strengthening Workouts for Perimenopause (A 30-Minute Weekly Routine)

 • Walking or light movement on other days

-• Flexibility based on energy, sleep, and stress
+• Flexibility and rest based on energy, sleep, and stress

 This is a sample structure you can adapt based on your body and season of life.